inno-devops-labs/S24-core-course-labs/app_scala/SCALA.md

      which allows developers to be sure in the correctness of the application
 6. `.gitignore` file uses [template by author of Scala Cookbook](https://alvinalexander.com/source-code/scala/sample-gitignore-file-scala-sbt-intellij-eclipse/)

+## Unit Tests

+Due to the simplicity of the application only a function `MoscowDateTime.getCurrentTime` is tested, but nonetheless it follows the next best practices:

+1. **Isolating tests from external dependencies:** Due to functional nature of scala and ease of use of ZIO Test framework it is simple to mock all the outer world (including Clock service) for proper testing.
+2. **Writing small, focused tests:** There are 2 test cases: whether the function returns time different to one in the timezone other than Moscow (London) is chosen and whether it returns the same time as in Moscow.
+3. **Using descriptive names:** The name "Moscow Time Spec" encapsulates all the tests related to `MoscowTime` class
+4. **Keeping tests independent:** Since each test runs independently, there is no dependency on the order in which these tests are executed.
+5. **Consistent naming conventions**: Adheres to standard naming conventions of Scala and ZIO test
+6. **Document tests**: Each test has a brief description on which feature it tests
+7. **Run tests frequently**: Executes tests upon changes within the `app_scala` directory utilizing continuous integration (CI).